sbg/VBT-TrioAnalysis/MendelianViolation/README.md

 ### -no-call nocall_mode

 An **optional** parameter which sets the way program process no call variants.
-Default mode is none.
+Default mode is explicit.

 **explicit :** Marks noCall(variants with ./. genotype) variants as NoCall (Parent nocall or child nocall) <br />
 **none     :** Process noCall sites as 0/0 HOMREF